fsziegler/GTD-Kanban/README.md

 A key UI feature will be the ability to hide and show information.
 The UI will display the GTD section in a tree where every branch can be expanded or contracted.
 The user will be able to filter the tree for tags and/or attributes and view a resulting tree containing only items with those tags and attributes.
 A tag is text that a user has associated with an object, and an attribute is a system property, such as **Calendar** items.

 The base code will be written in C++.
 This leaves open the question of how to implement the UI for presenting the information.
-There are several options, among them using the cross-platform Qt development tools, using [node.js](https://nodejs.org/en/about/) as an interface bewteen the C++ and a web UI front-end on a server, [exporting the APIs to Python](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/index.html), or [integrating the code into Java](http://www.javaworld.com/article/2077513/learn-java/java-tip-17--integrating-java-with-c--.html).
+There are several options, among them using the cross-platform Qt development tools, using [node.js](https://nodejs.org/en/about/) as an interface between the C++ and a web UI front-end on a server, [exporting the APIs to Python](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/index.html), or [integrating the code into Java](http://www.javaworld.com/article/2077513/learn-java/java-tip-17--integrating-java-with-c--.html).
 The C++ code will make extensive use of [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) and the [Boost libraries](https://en.wikipedia.org/wiki/Boost_(C%2B%2B_libraries)).
 All code will be written in a cross-platform style, with the possible exception of the UI code.
 The intent is to host this on Linux, Windows, iOS, and Android.